Chinmayak/chinmayak.github.io/index.md

 ## Working Papers

-Kumar, Chinmaya, and [M. R. Sharan](https://www.mrsharan.com/). ["The Distributional Consequences of Political Reservation."](/research/reservation.pdf) Working Paper, 2018.
-{::options parse_block_html="true" /}
-<details><summary markdown="span"><em>Abstract</em></summary>
-A key goal of affirmative action policies is to reduce disparities between disadvantaged minority groups and others.
+Kumar, Chinmaya, and [M. R. Sharan](https://www.mrsharan.com/). ["The Distributional Consequences of Political Reservation."](/research/reservation.pdf) Working Paper, 2018.{::options parse_block_html="true" /} <details><summary markdown="span"><em>Abstract</em></summary> A key goal of affirmative action policies is to reduce disparities between disadvantaged minority groups and others.
 We study one such policy: mandated political representation in favor of low caste (Scheduled Castes/SC) groups in India.
 Using secondary data on public goods from across 45,000 villages, private assets from over 17 million rural households, political candidacy data from over 300,000 local jurisdictions and a primary survey of nearly 8,000 households from